19bufordcarl/CarlRPG/Myth & Shadow/Character Creation/Default Ability Generation.md

 | 16-17          | +2                     |
 | 18             | +3                     |

-You can choose which one after you roll.
+You can choose which score goes to which ability after you roll.
 Do this ***three times***.
-For the other 3 ability scores, they are equal to the negation of one of the 3 ability scores you rolled
+For the other 3 ability scores, they are equal to the negation of the 3 ability scores you rolled.

+Once all scores are generated, increase one ability score of 0 (or +1 if no 0s) to a +2.

 *Ex.
 I rolled a 4, 11, and 14.
 So I have a -2, 0 and +1.
-For the other three ability scores, I get a +2, 0, and -1 to distribute.*
+For the other three ability scores, I get a +2, 0, and -1 to distribute.
+I increase one of my 0 scores to a +2.
+My ability scores are: +2, +2, +1, 0, -1, -2.*